Become a Prediction Markets Quant

 What is the Kelly Criterion in prediction markets?↓

-The Kelly Criterion is the mathematically optimal formula for sizing a bet given your edge and the payout.
+The Kelly Criterion is the mathematically optimal formula for sizing a position given your edge and the payout.
 In prediction markets: f* = (p×b − q) / b, where p is your win probability, q = 1−p, and b is the net payout odds.
 Professional traders typically use half or quarter Kelly to reduce variance.
-Never bet full Kelly without very high confidence in your probability estimate.
+Never size full Kelly without very high confidence in your probability estimate.

 What is the difference between Kalshi and Polymarket?↓